MercersKitchen/Introductory-CS/README.md

 # Website Promotion

-Lessons: <a href="https://github.com/MercersKitchen/Introductory-CS/tree/main/Rewrite#websites">Click Here</a>
+Hyperlinks: <a href="https://github.com/QEHS-Websites/Overview">Click Here, for everyone</a>

-Hyperlinks: <a href="https://github.com/QEHS-Websites/Overview">Click Here</a>
+Mr. Mercer's Summer School Lessons Ideas: <a href="https://github.com/MercersKitchen/Introductory-CS#websites">Click Here, but only for Mr. Mercer</a>

 Portfolio Development and Website Hosting on GitHub
 - Advanced: RPi LAMP Website Mirroring (See Mr. Mercer)